Ash Myburgh

 Could you tell us a bit about your professional background?

 I’m formally trained as a graphic designer, where I focused on visual communication and photography, but that morphed quickly into a career as an art director and creative in the advertising industry.
-I have worked in ad-land for nearly a decade, working on brands such as IBM, KFC, American Express, Uber Eats, Hyundai and ALDI.
-I have worked on big glossy TV ads, created apps, ideated and executed experiential tech activations, designed many an eDM and I even redesigned the KFC store uniforms.
+I worked in ad-land for ten years, working on brands such as IBM, KFC, American Express, Uber Eats, Hyundai and ALDI.
+I have worked on big glossy TV ads, created apps, ideated and executed experiential tech activations, designed many an eDM, and I even redesigned the KFC store uniforms.
 I’ve also had a lot of fun.

 I’m a bit of a magpie when it comes to trying new skills (you can probably blame my ADHD for that) and regularly dabble in writing, video production, podcasting, photography and social content.